-The American Society of Engineering Education (ASEE) has recognized our commitment to increasing the diversity, inclusion, and degree attainment outcomes of our program by designating the School as an exemplar – its highest bronze award distinction – in its inaugural nationwide ASEE Diversity Recognition Program.
+The American Society of Engineering Education (ASEE) recognized our commitment to increasing the diversity, inclusion, and degree attainment outcomes of our program by designating the school as an exemplar – its highest bronze award distinction – in its nationwide as an exemplar – its highest bronze award distinction – in its inaugural nationwide ASEE Diversity Recognition Program.

 As a partner institution of the National Action Council for Minorities in Engineering (NACME), we are committed to enriching society with a workforce that champions diversity in STEM by providing opportunities for underrepresented minority students pursuing careers in engineering and computer science.

 As a longtime partner institution of the National Association of Multicultural Engineering Program Advocates (NAMEPA), we work to support its mission to achieve equity and parity in the nation’s workforce.